|

 Lost World for First National

 Pictures was O'Brien's next showcase.
-The
+This

 silent film debuted in 1925 and featured